Free Tax Prep Program

 We partner with trusted organizations

 PEACE, Inc. is a VITA (Volunteer Income Tax Assistance) site and a member of the CNY CA$H Coalition.
-VITA sites provide free preparation from tax-law certified volunteers for anyone with a household income of less than $67,000 per year.
+VITA sites provide free tax preparation by tax-law-certified volunteers to anyone with a household income of less than $69,000 per year.